Balinese Hinduism: Death rites and cremation

-The most important ceremonies take place after death and result in the soul being freed to be eventually reincarnated.
+The most important ceremonies take place after death and result in the soul being freed to be eventually reincarnated (samsara).
 Unlike the death rites of other religions, the physical body is not the focus, as it is seen as nothing more than a temporary container of the soul and fit only for expedient disposal.
 In fact, the body must be burned before the soul can leave it completely.
-The cremation ceremony to bring this about can be extremely expensive because an elaborate ceremony is a way of showing respect for a soul destined to become a god with considerable powers over those left behind.
+The Balinese cremation ceremony (ngaben) to bring this about can be extremely expensive because an elaborate ceremony is a way of showing respect for a soul destined to become a god with considerable powers over those left behind.
 Therefore, bodies are sometimes temporarily buried until the family can accumulate enough funds for cremation, although the bodies of priests or high-class families are preserved above ground.

+Dietary law

+Unlike the rest of Muslim dominated Indonesia, pork is commonly eaten by Balinese Hindus, especially during ceremonies in the form of babi guling.

+Balinese Hinduism does not prescribe a single, universal dietary code.
+Dietary practice has historically been shaped by ritual context, social status, and local custom rather than by permanent religious prohibitions comparable to those found in some other traditions.

+Historically, dietary distinctions existed between caste groups (wangsa), particularly in relation to ritual purity and social etiquette.
+Higher-status groups, especially Brahmana households, often observed stricter dietary practices, including avoidance of certain meats or foods such as beef or abstaining from alcohol.
+In the past, Balinese were said to be forbidden from consuming flesh of human, cat, monkey, dog, crocodile, mouse, snake, frog, certain poisonous fish, leech, stinging insect, crow, eagle, owl, or any other bird of prey.

+Priests and ritual specialists traditionally follow more regulated dietary discipline during consecration, fasting, or purification periods.
+Such restrictions are situational and temporary, intended to maintain ritual balance rather than moral purity.